 Always make sure your plumber is licensed, bonded, and insured against any defects in parts, workmanship, and injury or property damage.
 Also, ask about the hours they keep and if they are available 24/7.

-And last, make sure they’ve been around a while and are an established company.
-You want someone who will be there to stand behind they work they do later.
+And last, make sure they’ve been around awhile and are an established company.
+You want someone who will be there to stand behind the work they do later.
 Lowballing can be a sign of a fly-by-night, hobbyist, or quick-to-go-out-of-business plumber.